 How the Use Case is organised

 Serena Scollen is Head of Human Genomics and Translational Data and Susheel Varma is the Technical Coordinator of the Use Case at the ELIXIR Hub.
 The work of the Human Data Use Case is defined in Work Package 9 of the ELIXIR EXCELERATE project.
-The Work Package is led by Jordi Rambla and Helen Parkinson.
+The Work Package is led by Jordi Rambla and Thomas Keane.

 - Contact Serena Scollen (serena.scollen[at]elixir-europe[dot]org) to learn how you can get involved with ELIXIR's work with human data, and how this work can help you.

 - ELIXIR and GA4GH Beacon Team Up to Advance Genomic Data Sharing